GangaMegha/Computational-Neuroscience/README.md

 The analysis of the network, results and inferences can be found in "Report.pdf".

 The dataset can be downloaded from : http://yann.lecun.com/exdb/mnist/

+## 4. Hopfield Network
+Developed code for Discrete Hopfield Network for storing single and multiple patterns (images).
+The stored patterns from the network are retrieved using the corresponding the input trigger.
+The input triggers, original pattern and retrieved patterns have been visualised.

+Noise has been introduced into the strorage weights and its effects on pattern retreival analysed.